-A respected leader in Florida’s business community, Buchanan chaired both the Florida Chamber of Commerce and the Sarasota Chamber of Commerce.
-He was also a member of the Board of the U.S. Chamber, and in 2005 he was inducted into the Tampa Bay Business Hall of Fame.
+Buchanan grew up with five siblings in a blue-collar household in a small town near Detroit, Michigan.
+He served six years in the Air National Guard and worked his way through college.
+The self-made businessman is a respected leader in Florida’s business community.
+Buchanan previously served as chairman of the Florida chapter of the Young Presidents’ Organization, the Florida Chamber of Commerce and the Sarasota Chamber of Commerce.
+He was also a member of the Board of the U.S. Chamber and in 2005 he was inducted into the Tampa Bay Business Hall of Fame.